patricklapgar/patricklapgar/README.md

 I started learning programming back in high school.
 Back then, I used to fidget with websites and write nifty JavaScripts in the browser console.

 Fast-forward 5 years and here we are!
-I study Electronics, from microprocessors to embedded firmware 🤓
+I study Electronics, from microprocessors to embedded firmware, but I still love building things for the web 🤓

 I recently finished a co-op where I worked on operating systems and developed internal tools.
 Before that, I was doing full stack work at a consulting Firm.